microsoft/CodeXGLUE/CodeCompletion-token/README.md

 Predict next code token given context of previous tokens.
 Models are evaluated by token level accuracy.

+Code completion is a one of the most widely used features in software development through IDEs.
+An effective code completion tool could improve software developers' productivity.
+We provide code completion evaluation tasks in two granularities -- token level and line level.
+Here we introduce token level code completion.
+Token level task is analogous to language modeling.
+Models should have be able to predict the next token in arbitary types.

 ## Dataset

 We collect and provide two datasets for code completion.
 One in python, the other in java.
-Both two datasets are used for two code completion tasks -- token level completion and line level completion.
-These two tasks share train/dev set but not test set.
-Here, we introduce token level code completion.
-Test sets for line level completion are already in `dataset/py150/line_completion` and `dataset/javaCorpus/line_completion`.

 ### py150 dataset